timvink/mkdocs-git-authors-plugin/README.md

 # mkdocs-git-authors-plugin

+[MkDocs](https://www.mkdocs.org/) plugin to display git authors of a markdown page:

+> Authors: John Doe, Jane Doe

-[MkDocs](https://www.mkdocs.org/) plugin to display git authors of a page.
-Only considers authors of the current lines in the page ('surviving code' using `git blame`).
+The plugin only considers authors of the current lines in the page ('surviving code' using `git blame`).

 Other MkDocs plugins that use information from git: